JohnsonRobyn/verdant-plate-supply-planner/README.md

 This agent uses **Work IQ**, the intelligence layer behind Microsoft 365 Copilot, to bring in work context (supplier communications and planning notes) alongside the structured dataset.
 Work IQ provides context and priority signals; all numeric values are taken only from the dataset, never invented.
+See agent-configuration.png for the agent setup, showing Work IQ enabled as the intelligence layer, the three grounded knowledge sources, web search disabled, and the Microsoft Planner connector.

 ## Reliability and safety